The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: Simulations and methods

 All other ICs were evolved with both galaxy formation models VINTERGATAN and IllustrisTNG (hereafter referred to as \vgn{} and \tng{} respectively).
 In all simulations, we adopt cosmological parameters for a flat $\Lambda$CDM cosmology with $\Omega_{\rm m,0}=0.3139$, $h=0.6727$, $n_{s}=0.9645$ and $\sigma_{8}=0.8440$ \citep{Planck2016}.
 In both sets of simulations, DM is modelled by particles of mass $2\times 10^{5}\MSUN$.
 We provide a brief description of both models here and refer the reader to \citet{Rey2023} and \citet{Joshi2025}, as well as the papers from each of the collaborations that developed them for further details.

 \paragraph*{\vgn{} simulations}: The \vgn{} simulations were performed with \textsc{ramses} \citep{Teyssier2002}, an adaptive mesh refinement (AMR) code that uses a particle-mesh algorithm to solve Poisson's equation and an HLCC Riemann solver \citep{Toro1994} for fluid dynamics, with an ideal equation of state for gas with $\gamma=5/3$.
 The AMR strategy allows us to reach a minimum effective gas cell radius of 11~pc (and median 88~pc) within the central galaxy.
-The \vgn{} galaxy formation model \citep{Agertz2021} includes prescriptions for resolved SF in cold, dense gas, feedback from supernovae and (SNeIa and SNeII), stellar winds from O, B, and AGB stars, metal enrichment, gas cooling through emission from metal-lines, and heating and photo-ionization by a UV background that is uniform but evolves with cosmic time.
-The ISM model resolves gas to temperatures as low as 10~K and SF occurs in cells with density $>100\,m_{\rm p}\,{\rm cm}^{-3}$ and temperature $<100$~K through a Poisson process following the Schmidt law \citep{Schmidt1959} and assuming a Chabrier \citep{Chabrier2003} initial mass function (IMF).
+The \vgn{} galaxy formation model \citep{Agertz2021} includes prescriptions for resolved SF in cold, dense gas, feedback from supernovae and (SNeIa and SNeII), stellar winds, metal enrichment, gas cooling through emission from metal-lines, and heating and photo-ionization by a UV background \citep{Haardt1996} that is uniform but evolves with cosmic time.
+The ISM model resolves gas to temperatures as low as 10~K and SF occurs in cells with density $>100\,m_{\rm p}\,{\rm cm}^{-3}$ where $m_{\rm p}$ is the mass of a proton and temperature $<100$~K through a Poisson process following the Schmidt law \citep{Schmidt1959} and assuming a Chabrier \citep{Chabrier2003} initial mass function (IMF).
 The model accounts for the injection of mass, momentum and metals from SNeIa, SNeII and stellar winds from O, B and AGB stars.
-Supernova feedback is modelled following the \citet{Kim2015} prescription, in the form of energy injection when the cooling radius is large and mass injection otherwise.
+Supernova feedback is modelled following the \citet{Kim2015} prescription, in the form of energy injection when the cooling radius is large and momentum injection otherwise.
 Feedback from active galactic nuclei (AGN) is not included in this model.
 Finally, galaxies are identified in the simulations using the Amiga Halo Finder \citep[\textsc{ahf};][]{Gill2004,Knollmann2009}, which identifies peaks in the matter density distribution using an AMR strategy and defines bound haloes through a reiterative unbinding process.